Megawatt™ Performance Rock Sliders with Step for R1 Installation Instructions

 Bolt Everything Up

-2. Without threadlocker partially thread the 17mm bolts into place by hand.
+2. Without thread-locker partially thread the 17mm bolts into place by hand.
 This will ensure proper alignment.

 Tip: If you are struggling to get a bolt to align, ensure the TP55 bolts are as loose as possible.
 Then try tightening the difficult bolt first before you proceed on to others.

-3. Begin tightening the TP55 bolts (these bolts do not require thread-locker).
+1. Begin tightening the TP55 bolts

 1. Start at one end